Tonevanda/PFL-Crosscut/README.md

 ## Instalation and Execution

-To install this game, simply download the *src* folder, which contains all the code you need to start playing.
+To install this game, simply download the *src* folder, which contains all the code you need to start playing.<br>
-Then, once you have downloaded and unzipped the file, simply consult the `main.pl` file via the SICStus console.
+Then, once you have downloaded and unzipped the file, simply consult the `main.pl` file via the SICStus console.<br>
 Finally, to start playing, run `play.` on the SICStus console.
 Enjoy!

 ## Description of the game